 Every day, blood donors help patients of all ages: accident and burn victims, heart surgery and organ transplant patients, and those battling cancer.
 In fact, every two seconds, someone in the U.S. needs blood.

 GPUMC hosts at least one single-day blood drive to support this ongoing need, typically in May.
-The next blood drive at GPUMC will be on Wednesday, Nov.
-17, from 12:30 pm to 6:30 pm.
-You can register now for an appointment on that day.
+The next blood drive at GPUMC will be on Sept.
+8.

 Blessings in a Backpack